-"Whoever "Whoever "Whoever "Whoever

-believes in pays talks to works hard for

-the Son the Son the Son the Son

-has eternal life" John 3:36
+"Whoever works hard for the Son has eternal life" John 3:36

 Can you see how changing just one word changes the meaning?
 God's message is clear: only believing in Jesus gives us eternal life.
 It's important not to add or take away from what God says.